 The results of our statistical analysis show that the reproducibility of the DKI parameters estimated using our method is comparable to DTI parameters when applied on data acquired using a modern clinical scan protocol.
 However, it must be noted that our data was of high quality and preprocessed using state-of-the-art preprocessing methods.
 It is expected that our algorithm is less robust if applied on low-quality data.

 A limitation of this work is that we applied our algorithm only on imaging data for which the ground truth is unknown.
 Therefore, possible biases must be investigated in future studies.
-Nevertheless, the high accuracy of the artificial neural networks suggests that we are not introducing major biases compared to the standard NLLS fit.
+Nevertheless, the high prediction accuracy suggests that we are not introducing significant biases compared to the standard NLLS fit.
 Also, since our method is based on the BFGS algorithm, it can end up in a local minimum and be sensitive to the initial position.
-Finally, the value of the parameter $\alpha$, a constant controlling the relative weights of data points and predicted values in the objective function, must be manually chosen and its optimal value depends on the acquisition protocol.
+Finally, the value of the parameter $\alpha$, a constant controlling the relative weights of data points and predicted values in the objective function, must be manually chosen and its optimal value may depend on the acquisition protocol.